Lobos BUAP: Modern club

-In the 2009 Liga de Ascenso Apertura the club had one of its most successful campaigns to date, finishing runner up in the league with a record of 8–4–4 for a total of 28 points, just four less than Irapuato FC.
+In the 2009 Liga de Ascenso Apertura, the club had one of its most successful campaigns to date, finishing runner up in the league with a record of 8–4–4 for a total of 28 points, just four less than Irapuato.
 In the quarterfinals the club played against Potros Neza, winning both legs.
-In the semifinals, Lobos fell to recently relegated Necaxa 2–0 on aggregate, with both Necaxa goals being scored in the Estadio Victoria in Aguascalientes.
+In the semifinals, Lobos fell to recently relegated Necaxa 2–0 on aggregate, with both Necaxa goals being scored in the Estadio Victoria in the city of Aguascalientes, Aguascalientes.

 In the 2010 Liga de Ascenso Bicentenario, the club just managed to qualify to the playoffs after finishing seventh in the league with a record of 7–3–6 for a total of 24 points.
 In the quarterfinals the club played Necaxa again.
 Despite a scoreless tie in the Estadio Cuauhtémoc, Necaxa won in the match in Aguascalientes on their way to another title.
 Necaxa would later go to win the title again and would automatically earn its promotion to the Primera División de México just a year later.

 In the 2010 Liga de Ascenso Apertura, under the management of Carlos Poblete, the club managed to qualify to the quarterfinals with a record of 8–3–5.
 In the quarterfinals the club played against Tiburones Rojos de Veracruz; despite the two teams tying in the first match played at the Estadio Luis "Pirata" Fuente, Tiburones Rojos came out with a 1–0 win in the Estadio Cuauhtémoc to eliminate the Lobos.

 With their fifth-place finish in the regular season, the 2012 Liga de Ascenso Clausura tournament saw Lobos BUAP make a final for the first time, beating Toros Neza 1–0 on aggregate with a goal scored at home and defeating Necaxa 3–1 in the semifinals.
-Against Club León, the Lobos tied 3–3 in Puebla but then lost 4–0 in the Estadio León.
+Against León, the Lobos tied 3–3 in Puebla but then lost 4–0 in the Estadio León.